Department of Mental Health & Wellness

 Harding University’s program will use guidelines provided by the Council for the Advancement of Standards in Higher Education (CAS) and those recommended by NASPA, Student Affairs Administrators in Higher Education.

-- GRE general exam, minimum score of 286 (Quantitative and Verbal combined).
+- Miller Analogies Test minimum target score of 380, OR GRE general exam, minimum score of 286 (Quantitative and Verbal combined).

 ADDITIONAL ADMISSION REQUIREMENTS

-- Hold a baccalaureate degree or higher from a regionally accredited institution with a cumulative grade point average of 2.50 or more, or 2.75 on the last 60 hours, attested by official transcript(s); OR an earned master's degree from a regionally accredited college or university, attested by an official transcript.
+- Bachelor’s degree with a cumulative grade point average of 2.50 or more, or 2.75 on the last 60 hours attested by official transcript(s), or a master's degree attested by an official transcript.

 - Complete a personal interview with the Mental Health and Wellness faculty.